 A library-friendly program with generous trigger policies

 JSTOR’s Demand-Driven Acquisition (DDA) program offers access to a large set of titles for discovery and use, but your library only pays for those that reach a threshold of usage.
-This model allows libraries to align purchases more closely with patron needs, and ensures that you’ll never pay for titles that go unused.
+This model allows libraries to align purchases to acquire ongoing access more closely with patron needs, and ensures that you’ll never pay for titles that go unused.

 Title list (xlsx)